THE JUNE LETTER

 Shuttle Departure Times

 Two Des Moines-bound buses will depart at 3:00 or shortly thereafter.
 The first one can go when it’s full.
-This trip is 4 hours—could take a while to get clear of Lansing
+This trip is 2.5 hours—could take a while to get clear of Davenport congestion.

 Process for Bus Departure Sign-up

 Most of you will have chores to do when you reach us.
-You’re looking at 45 miles with
+You’re looking at 69 miles with some climbing.
+Please keep your schedule in mind and don't get lost in the post-ride party at the river and miss out on bike-shipping, showers, or miss your bus.
+Watch your time.

 Once you reach PBV camp, come to the front desk for direction and do these things: